vszakats/hb/README.md

      Create named build.
 This allows keeping multiple builds in parallel for any given platform/compiler.
 E.g. debug / release.

-     > In current implementation it's appended to compiler directory name, so
+     > It is appended to compiler directory name, so all file-system/platform
-     > all file-system/platform name rules and limits apply.
-(Back)slashes will
+     > name rules and limits apply.
+(Back)slashes will be stripped from the
-     > be stripped from the name though.
+     > name though.

    - `HB_USER_LIBS=[<list>]`

      Add space separated `<list>` of libs to link process.
      Lib names should be without extension and path.
-     You only need this in special cases, like CodeGuard build with win/bcc.

    - `HB_BUILD_LIBPATH`

      Use extra library path when building contrib packages.
-It will be passed to hbmk2 via its `-L` option, _after_ any other custom option.
+It will be passed to `hbmk2` via its `-L` option, _after_ any other custom option.

    - `HB_INSTALL_IMPLIB=no`

      Copy import libraries created for external .dll dependencies to the library install directory in `install` build phase.
 Default: `yes`<br>
      For Windows and OS/2 targets only.
-Please note that this feature doesn't work with all possible binary distributions of 3rd party packages.
+Please note that this feature isn't supported with all possible binary distributions of 3rd party packages.
      We test only the official/mainstream ones.
-Also note that the generated implibs will require .dlls compatible with the ones used at build time.
+Also note that the created implibs will require .dlls compatible with the ones used at build time.

    - `HB_INSTALL_3RDDYN=yes`